 MAFs for Congregational Growth and Ministry Resources initially fall under the jurisdiction of the Congregational Development department, but are ultimately reviewed by the Project Enabling and Monitoring Group (PEMG), which makes recommendations for approval to the Synod Council.
 The Synod Council will consider the needs of the Diocese and decide how to redeploy proceeds and any income earned for congregational growth and ministry resources.
 This can include:

 - creating an endowment fund whose income is for congregational growth and ministry resources needs

-All congregational development projects must be discussed with the area bishop in the preliminary stage of development.
+You’ll need to discuss all congregational development projects with your bishop in the preliminary stage of development.